 - Scrub the microwave with a sponge and wipe it with paper towels.

-By the way, vinegar isn’t only good for cleaning.
-Did you know about these surprising vinegar uses?
+By the way, you can use vinegar for more than cleaning.
 No wonder it’s a must-have in the house!

 How to clean a microwave with lemon

 If you don’t have vinegar, don’t worry—you can use lemon to clean your microwave.
 Short recommends the following steps:

 - Put 3/4 cup of water in a microwave-safe bowl and squeeze juice from one lemon into the water.